tacowordpress/taco-theme/README.md

 ## Running tasks inside the theme

-For all frontend-related tasks for running in the theme, including: compilation, entrypoints, minification, see the theme's [README.md file](/src/README.md).
+For all frontend-related tasks, including: compiling, entrypoints, minification, see the theme's [README.md file](/src/README.md).